White Teeth: Summary

 The strands of the narrative grow closer as Millat and KEVIN, Joshua and FATE, and Clara's mother Hortense and the Jehovah's Witnesses all plan to demonstrate their opposition to Marcus's FutureMouse—which they view as an evil interference with their own religious and ethical beliefs—at its exhibition on New Year's Eve 1992.
-At the Perret Institute, Hortense and the other Jehovah's Witnesses sing loudly in the hallway.
+At the Perret Institute, Hortense and the other Jehovah's Witnesses sing loudly in front of the building.
 Samad goes out to hush them, but when he arrives he cannot summon the heart to make them stop.
 When he returns, he realizes that the founder of the Perret Institute and the oldest scientist on Marcus Chalfen's panel is Dr. Perret, the Nazi he captured during World War II.
 Enraged that Archie did not kill him all those years ago, Samad runs over and begins cursing Archie.
 Just then, Millat advances on the table of scientists with a gun.
-Without thinking, Archie jumps in front of him and takes a bullet in the thigh.
-As he falls, he knocks over the mouse's glass cage, and it escapes.
+Not wanting Millat to become a murderer, Archie jumps in front of him and takes a bullet in the thigh.
+As he falls, he crushes the mouse's glass cage, and it escapes.

-At the novel's end, the narrator presents us with different "end games" in the style of television.
-Magid and Millat both serve community service for Millat's crime, since witnesses identify both as the culprit.
-Joshua and Irie end up together and join Hortense in Jamaica in the year 2000 with Irie's daughter.
-Mickey opens up the previously men-only O'Connell's pub to women, and Archie and Samad finally invite their wives along with them.
+At the novel's end, the narrator presents us with different "end games" in the style of a television series finale: since witnesses identify both as the culprit, Magid and Millat are both sentenced to community service working at a new garden project of Joyce's.
+Joshua and Irie end up together and join Hortense in Jamaica in the year 2000 with Irie's daughter, who remains ignorant of her true parentage and regards Magid and Millat as her uncles.
+Mickey opens up the previously men-only O'Connell's pub to women, and Archie and Samad finally invite their wives along with them to celebrate the new millennium.